MorelSami/CloudImageUploader/README.md

 <pre>
    An image uploader application that allows a user to upload any image from their pc/laptop to the server.
-   User will also have the ability to view the previously uploaded images from the server.
+   User will also have the ability to view the uploaded image from the server.
    <strong>Note: Advisable to only run this project in a local environment  </strong>
 </pre>